 Is Few Moda worth it?
-I share my experience doing a three-month subscription of this members-only clothing site.
+I share my experience of this members-only clothing site.

 I can stand strong against an Instagram ad.
 I don’t love buying clothing impulsively, so I’m unlikely to get suckered in by something cute between stories.
 It’s happened exactly two times.

-Then, the second time, was this summer.
-I had a wardrobe crisis this summer.
+Then, the second time, was 2022.
+I had a wardrobe crisis.
 I was so sick of wearing athleisure day in and day out, and the nap dress trend took hold.
 I didn’t want to splurge on an actual nap dress, but I wanted comfy, easy dresses I would wear at home and out.
 Few Moda caught my eye.

 What is Few Moda?

 Few Moda is a subscription-based, member-only clothing site.
-That means you pay $39 every quarter for access to free shipping and free returns.
+That means you pay $39 every quarter or $120 per year for access to free shipping and free returns.

 They say that they use the same manufacturers as many more expensive brands, but offer them at a significantly lower price.
 These aren’t Target or Amazon prices, but they are lower than many other designers.
 Most dresses I looked at were between $50 and $80.